sollid-web/solid-succotash/frontend/posts/why-we-built-wolvcapital.md

 Yes, performance matters.
 Obviously.
 But the moment performance becomes the marketing engine, you get behavior that optimizes for optics.
 Not outcomes.

-That’s when you see:
+That's when you see:

-*   risk hidden in “smart” structures
+*   risk hidden in "smart" structures
-*   leverage that looks fine until it isn’t
+*   leverage that looks fine until it isn't
 *   short term decisions dressed up as strategy
 *   and a lot of selective memory